stleerh/documents/blogs/whats_new_1.6/index.md

 _<div style="text-align: center">Figure 6: eBPF Agent configuration - Disable alerts</div>_

 2. Use enhanced TCx hook<br>
 Internally, the eBPF Agent uses the Traffic Control (TC) hook to probe the ingress and egress traffic on the interfaces.
-In OCP 4.16, which upgrades RHEL to 9.4, it can leverage the enhanced TCx hook for performance gains.
+In OCP 4.16, which upgrades RHEL to 9.4, it leverages the enhanced TCx hook for performance gains.

+3. Mapping performance improvement<br>
+With RHEL 9.x, it leverages a new map (hash table) method for flows and packets to achieve significant performance improvement.

-3. DNS Tracking improvement<br>
+4. DNS Tracking improvement<br>
 Previously with the *DNSTracking* feature, it was unlikely to generate DNS statistics if sampling was configured to be greater than 1, because the probe expected to catch both the request and the response.
 However, the request and response is only necessary to calculate DNS latency.
 Therefore, this has been improved so that it still saves the DNS id and flags even if it only receives the response.
 Note that there is no information saved on the request.